KaTeX/KaTeX/src/metrics/README.md

   (using `easy_install` or `pip`: `pip install fonttools`) or with your package manager.

-Once you have these things, run
+Once you have these things, run the following command from the root directory:

-    sh buildMetrics.sh
+    sh ./docker/fonts/buildMetrics.sh

 which should generate new metrics and place them into `fontMetricsData.json`.
 You're done!